 - Only a 6 minute run-time in MAX mode

-- Shape can be awkward in small cars
+- Shape can be awkward when cleaning car interiors

 The Dyson V7 Trigger is a handheld-only version of the popular V7 series.
 Read our full review to find out whether it’s a match for your vacuum cleaner requirements.